How to Apply to Penn State Great Valley as an International Student

-To be considered for admission, applicants for Penn State Great Valley will need the following:
+To be considered for admission, international applicants to Penn State Great Valley need the following:

 - A completed online application.